 Crystal Bridges Museum of American Art announces the opening of Companion Species: We are All Related, a new, focus exhibition and collaborative project that will be presented both at Crystal Bridges and the Museum of Native American History (MONAH) in Bentonville.
-Companion Species will be on view at Crystal Bridges November 21, 2020 to May 24, 2021.
-MONAH is working on re-opening plans and will announce exhibition dates on their website soon.
+Companion Species will be on view at Crystal Bridges November 21, 2020 to May 24, 2021 and is now on view at MONAH.

 “We are excited to partner with MONAH on this project, and especially the ways this project encourages new ways of seeing art in conversation,” said Mindy Besaw, curator, American art, and director of fellowships and research.
 “This artwork serves as a jumping-off point to explore concepts of connectedness, storytelling, and community through art and objects across our collections.”

 “Art Bridges is committed to inclusive presentations of American art,” said Ashley Holland, assistant curator, Art Bridges.
 “It is always important to recognize the diversity of what is now called the United States, but this art also helps to highlight moments of shared stories and values.